St Monica's Cottage

-With accommodation for up to 6 people, St Monica’s provides single storey accommodation suitable for a couple or couples wanting a quiet retreat, perhaps visiting some local attractions or for families or friends wishing to enjoy the many activities available locally.
+With accommodation for up to 6 people (extra 2 fold away beds more suitable for children), St Monica's provides single storey accommodation suitable for a couple or couples wanting a quiet retreat, perhaps visiting some local attractions or for families or friends wishing to enjoy the many activities available locally.
 Bird watching, cycling, sailing, walking, fishing, windsurfing and golf are all easily accessible nearby.

 Its renovation provides a traditional setting with a contemporary interior, log burning stove and beautiful gardens and views.
 Egleton is home to the International Bird Fair during August.
-The area is a haven for birds and the perfect place to relax in luxury.
+The area is a haven for birds and the perfect place to relax.

 |Size||Sleeps up to 4, 2 bedrooms|